Phazzie/mixitfixit/project_checklist.md

             - [ ] Verify that there is no code duplication.
             - [ ] Check that the functions are reusable.
             - [ ] Check all the tests are passing.
-            - [ ] Code reviewed by another person.
     -   **[ ] KISS (Keep It Simple, Stupid)**:
         -   [ ] Identify complex code sections.
         -   [ ] Simplify complex code sections.